JuliaDynamics/DrWatson.jl/docs/src/index.md

 1. **Basic.** The functionality offered is something simple, a baseline from where you handle your project as you wish.
 2. **Consistent.** The functionality is identical across all projects and DrWatson offers (and parts of it assume) a universal base project structure.
 3. **Allows increments.** You didn't plan your project well enough?
 Want to add more folders, more files, more variables to your simulations?
 It's fine.
 4. **Helpful.** DrWatson has been beta tested in real-world scientific projects and has matured based on feedback from scientists.
-The entirety of DrWatson's functionality comes from answering questions of the type "This would be helpful for my science project".
+Much of DrWatson's functionality comes from thinking "This would be helpful for my science project".
 5. **Reproducible.** DrWatson aims to make your projects fully reproducible using Git, Julia's package manager and consistent naming schemes.
-6. **Flexible.** DrWatson has a modular design (see [Functionality](@ref)) which means you only have to use what fits _your project_.
-There are no general rules to follow.
+6. **Modular.** DrWatson has a flexible design (see [Functionality](@ref)) which means you only have to use what fits _your project_.
+There are no general rules to follow nor requirements to be forced.

 ## Functionality